wrappid/wrappid-service/README.md

 ## 3. Wrappid Packages

-As of now 1 package is used by `wrappid-service`, i.e, 3.1. @wrappid/service-core
+As of now 1 npm package is used by `wrappid-service`, i.e, 3.1. @wrappid/service-core

 ### 3.1.
 Wrappid Service-Core Package